 The Company currently holds exploration license 1070 ("EL 1070") off the west coast of Newfoundland which totals approximately 150,000 acres.
 In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would not be accepted which effectively imposed a moratorium.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016 and recommends, among other things, significant further study before hydraulic fracturing could be considered.
-The Company originally anticipated that it would use hydraulic fracturing to achieve commercial production.
-The Company submitted a summary planning document to the applicable regulators in Newfoundland and Labrador ("C-NLOPB") which did not involve hydraulic fracturing.
+The report was made public on May 31, 2016 and recommends, among other things, significant further study before hydraulic fracturing to achieve commercial production.
+The Company originally anticipated that it would use hydraulic fracturing to achieve newfoundland and Labrador ("C-NLOPB") which did not involve hydraulic fracturing.
 The Board of the C-NLOPB met on July 25, 2017 and voted to reject the Company's application to drill a new well.